ltpitt/python-jupyter-deep-learning-neural-network/README.md

 # Neural Network implementation

-In this project, I'll build my first neural network, in order to use it to predict daily flow of a bike rental shop.
+In this project, I've built my first neural network, in order to use it to predict daily flow of a bike rental shop.